The Marshal of Finland: Production

 In winter 2012 Yle reported on a forthcoming Mannerheim film, which would be an international production.
 Information about the film being filmed in a foreign country became to public, before Yle had time to organize a press conference on August 16, 2012.

 Erkko Lyytinen got the idea for the film in Kenya from an Estonian producer, Ken Saan.
 Saan had asked Lyytinen if he had any project that could be filmed in Kenya.
 According to Lyytinen, Saan's aspect of the production was a major success of the movie filming.
 The screenplay was written by a Kenyan work group.
 Yle gave the scriptwriters the necessary facts, but the group created the portrait of Mannerheim themselves.
-Originally the film was going to be a war film but turned out to be a biographical film because it was too hard to shoot the war scenesint the bad circumstances.
+Originally the film was going to be a war film but turned out to be a biographical film because it was too hard to shoot the war scenes in the bad circumstances.

 The film was shot around Nairobi in May and June.
 Gilbert Lukalia was chosen to be a director of the film just 12 hours before the start of filming.
 They also made a six-part documentary of the making of the film called Operation Mannerheim, which cost about €100,000–150,000, even though the movie itself cost only €20,000.